 - Choosing Fresh, good quality products, preferably local products with complementary flavours.

 - Putting thought into choosing recipes that complement each other and careful presentation of the dishes.

 - Pairing wine with the food.

 - Laying out a beautiful table setting.

-- Most importantly, the rituals and conversations associated with each meal that bring people together and strengthen social ties to emphasize togetherness.
+- Most importantly, the rituals and conversations associated with each meal bring people together and strengthen social ties to emphasize togetherness.
 Often, the entire family gets involved in the cooking process, including the children.
-This is how French dining traditions gets transmitted from one generation to the next.
+This is how French dining traditions get transmitted from one generation to the next.

 Just to be clear, a gastronomic french full course meal is not a daily event.
 It’s meant for special occasions to celebrate a milestone, a birthday, Christmas, a wedding, reunions, achievements, and even funerals.